Research Assistant Visa Sponsorship Jobs in Connecticut

 Which companies and institutions sponsor visas for research assistants in Connecticut?

 Yale University and its affiliated medical school are the most active sponsors for research assistant roles in Connecticut, alongside UConn Health in Farmington and the University of Connecticut in Storrs.
 Pharmaceutical and biotech employers in the Greater New Haven area, including Alexion and Arvinas, also sponsor research positions.
-Yale alone has filed a substantial volume of H-1B petitions covering research and laboratory roles over recent years.
+Yale alone has filed a substantial volume of H-1B visa petitions covering research and laboratory roles over recent years.

 Which visa types are most common for research assistant roles in Connecticut?

 The H-1B is the most common visa for research assistant positions that require a bachelor's degree or higher in a specific field such as biology, neuroscience, or public health.
 Many university-based research assistants also hold F-1 OPT or STEM OPT status before transitioning to employer sponsorship.
-J-1 exchange visitor status is frequently used for postdoctoral and collaborative research roles hosted at Connecticut universities.
+J-1 visa exchange visitor status is frequently used for postdoctoral and collaborative research roles hosted at Connecticut universities.

 How to find research assistant visa sponsorship jobs in Connecticut?